-We see a similar use of the term in another Catholic journal, the Historisch-politische Blätter für das katholische Deutschland (1912), though without the complete text it is soemwhat hard to tell what is going on:
+We see a similar use of the term in another Catholic journal, the Historisch-politische Blätter für das katholische Deutschland (1912), though without the complete text it is somewhat hard to tell what is going on:

-So, at long last, we seem to have located some actual Gegenaufklärer, but they none of them seem to be using the term Gegenaufklärung as a way of characterizing their own position.
-Following the paradigm that was established at the close of the eighteenth century, the present themselves as friends of “true enlightenment.”
+So, at long last, we seem to have located some actual Gegenaufklärer, but none of them seem to be using the term Gegenaufklärung as a way of characterizing their own position.
+Following the paradigm that was established at the close of the eighteenth century, they present themselves as friends of “true enlightenment.”

 Finally, Google provides two snippets from the 1917 issue of Deutschlands Erneuerung, the journal of the Pan-German League, a group whose nationalist, imperialist, expansionist, and anti-Semitic policies are precisely what Sternhell might have had in mind when he assumed that Gegenaufklärung had entered into common usage by the close of the century.
 Once again, it is difficult to be sure what is going on in the snippets Google provides (and I have trouble lining them up with scans of the journal that area available online, which makes me suspect that Google’s metadata may, once again, be misleading):